 The SI3 Conflict – Pay Close Attention

 EGL-USA used to be part of the EGL Company as a whole.
 But has since separated and operates solely as their own company (EGL USA Group).
 Because of this there are two EGL corporations.
 EGL-USA, which is any EGL company located in North America (U.S. and Canada), and EGL International, which is any EGL company located outside North America such as EGL Israel, and EGL Belgium.
-These two companies are incredibly different from each other.
+EGL-USA and EGL-Int. are incredibly different from each other.

 EGL International has a reputation for grading very soft, often times their grades are off by two or more grades compared to what GIA, AGS, or EGL-USA would grade.
 They grade so soft that they came up with a new clarity grade called SI3.
 SI3 was invented so that diamond wholesalers / dealers could get a better grade instead of being forced to use I1.
 SI3 is nothing more than a glorified I1.
-Often times it’s as bad as I2.
-In our 20 plus years of professional opinion avoid anything that says SI3.
+Often times it's as bad as I2.
+In our 20 plus years in the diamond business, our professional opinion would be to avoid anything that says SI3.
 GIA, AGS, and EGL-USA do not recognize the SI3 grade.
-Most insurance companies won’t either.
+Most insurance companies won't either.